 Jefferson County, Alabama and the Jefferson County Commission v.
-The Taxpayers and Citizens of Jefferson County, Alabama, Circuit Court of Jefferson County, Alabama, Birmingham Division, Case Number CV-2015-903133.
+The Taxpavers and Citizens of Jefferson County, Alabama, Circuit Court of Jefferson County, Alabama, Birmingham Division, Case Number CV-2015-903133.
 On August 13, 2015, the Commission petitioned the County Circuit Court for validation of certain warrants proposed to be issued, the sales and use tax that would fund the debt service on such warrants, the local act of the Alabama Legislature (the Legislature) authorizing the Commission to levy the sales and use tax and the resolutions of the Commission authorizing the levy of the sales and use tax and the issuance of the warrants.
 The Commission's validation request was opposed by two individual groups of taxpayers and citizens as well as the County District Attorney appearing on behalf of the taxpayers and citizens of the County.
-On December 14, 2015, the Circuit Court entered an order holding that the local act was not properly enacted by the Legislature and denied the Circuit Court's order with the Alabama Supreme Court.
-This matter is not yet concluded, and the likely outcome of the appeal is unknown.
+On December 14, 2015, the Circuit Court entered an order holding that the local act was not properly enacted by the Legislature due to an invalid budget isolation resolution and denied the petition for validation.
+On December 16, 2015, the Commission filed a notice of appeal of the Circuit Court's order with the Alabama Supreme Court.
+The parties completed appellate briefing by April 4, 2016, and the Commission subsequently requested expedited consideration by the Supreme Court.
+In mid-September 2016, while the request to expedite was still pending, the Legislature placed a proposed constitutional amendment (Amendment 14) on the November 2016 ballot that, if passed, would retroactively validate budget isolation resolutions underlying local laws, including the local act at issue in the Commission's appeal.
+The Commission moved to stay the appeal on September 19, 2016, until after the general election on November 8, 2016.
+The Supreme Court did not act upon the request to stay.
+Amendment 14 was ratified by Alabama voters on November 8, 2016. and the Commission notified the Supreme Court of such ratification on November 11, 2016.
+On February 2, 2017, the Supreme Court ordered the parties to submit supplemental briefs addressing the effect of the ratification of Amendment 14 on the appeal.
+The supplemental briefing was completed by all parties and on March 17, 2017, the Supreme Court entered an order reversing the Circuit Court's holding that the budget isolation resolution was invalid.
+The taxpayer and citizen groups have two weeks from the date of the Supreme Court's order to file an application for rehearing with the Supreme Court.
+The conclusion of this matter is uncertain.

 The Commission is currently defending various other lawsuits.
 In addition, claims against the Commission have been filed that have not yet resulted in lawsuits.
 The Commission shall continue to consult with legal counsel regarding these lawsuits and claims and defend against them.
-As of September 30, 2015, the Commission has accrued estimated litigation payments in the accompanying statement of net position.
+As of September 30, 2016, the Commission has accrued estimated litigation payments in the accompanying statement of net position.